gabrielderodrigues/gabrielderodrigues/README.md

 ### Hi there 👋

+My name is Gabriel and I am Computer Science student since 2019.
+Currently, i am studying Web development since 2020 and I really want to work with it because this is a area which I choose to grow.

 <!--
 **gabrielderodrigues/gabrielderodrigues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.